Want to stand out and capture your audience's attention?

 For example, Teamline, the project management app from Slack, greets users with quotes or nice words as they wait for tasks to load.

 It also shows a skeleton bar where the current task shows up as the screen pre-populates.
-Doing this then helps engage their customers, triggers their curiosity, and builds momentum.
+Learning how to create graphics like these triggers curiosity and builds momentum for your content.

 Image via Teamline